 In the following tables, we present revenue and operating cash flow by reportable segment for the three months ended March 31, 2014, as compared to the corresponding prior year period.
 All of our reportable segments derive their revenue primarily from broadband communications services, including video, broadband internet and fixed-line telephony services.
 All of our reportable segments also provide business-to-business services and certain of our reportable segments provide mobile services.
 At March 31, 2014, our operating segments in UPC provided broadband communications services in nine European countries and DTH services to customers in the Czech Republic, Hungary, Romania and Slovakia through a Luxembourg-based organization that we refer to as "UPC DTH."
-Our Other Western Europe segment includes our broadband communications operating segments in the Czech Republic, Hungary, Poland, Romania and Slovakia.
+Our Other Western Europe segment includes our broadband communications operating segments in Austria and Ireland.
+Our Central and Eastern Europe segment includes our broadband communications operating segments in the Czech Republic, Hungary, Poland, Romania and Slovakia.
 UPC's central and other category includes (i) the UPC DTH operating segment, (ii) costs associated with certain centralized functions, including billing systems, network operations, technology, marketing, facilities, finance and other administrative functions, and (iii) intersegment eliminations.